 The mathematics category of the ACCUPLACER is comprised of three sections: Arithmetic, Elementary Algebra, and College-Level Mathematics (CLM).
-The mathematic section of the Diagnostic ACCUPLACER, does not contain the CLM section.

 More information about the ACCUPLACER can be found on the College Board’s website at ACCUPLACER